Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 Not applicable

-## OpenSearch Node.Container Failed with Error: container has runAsNonRoot and image will run as root
+## Container Failed with Error: container has runAsNonRoot and image will run as root

 ### Description